CoderDojo-Content/Mini-Sushi-Zoo-Pictures/en/README.md

    Change **lion.html** to the name of the new page you created.

-10. Now when you click run, you should be able to click on the picture and see the page about that animal.
+10. You should be able to click on the picture now and see the page about that animal!

 11. On a new line underneath your image and link code, write some more code to show another picture that links to another new page.
 Don’t forget to upload a file for your picture!
-Do as many as you like!
+Do as many as you like.
 What animals are in your zoo?

 {% callout %}To learn how to do more with your website and earn yourself a digital badge, visit dojo.soy/begin-html-sushi and try the Beginner HTML CSS Sushi cards!
 {% endcallout %}